trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 The Slots area of the application is where you will set up things like your usernames, passwords, and 2 factor.
 As you can see the word ''empty'' is shown 12 times next to a button with a number and a letter.
 Each of these buttons refer to one of the slots on your OnlyKey.

-**What are slots?** On the OnlyKey you have 6 buttons and 12 available slots in your profile.
+**What are slots?** On the OnlyKey you have 6 buttons and 12 available slots in each profile.
 Each slot can be set with a Label, URL, Username, Password, and two-factor authentication.
 Each slot is assigned to a button on your OnlyKey.
 So for example if you were to save your Google password to slot 1a, then to type out your Google password you would tap button 1 on your OnlyKey for less than one second (Slot 1a).
-If you were to save your Yahoo password to slot 1b, then to type our your Yahoo password you would hold button 1 on your OnlyKey for more than one second (Slot 1b).
+If you were to save your Yahoo password to slot 1b, then to type out your Yahoo password you would hold button 1 on your OnlyKey for more than one second (Slot 1b).

 Each button has two slots assigned to it that can be activated by holding the button for less than or more than one second.